Brazil

 PL n° 4953/2016 was first presented in 2016, but it became under discussion again in 2021.
 It requires CSOs to annually declare funds received from abroad or from foreign entities or governments, even if in the national currency.
 This requirement in no way complements existing legislation because all CSOs already are under an obligation to account for funds received, whether from national or international sources.
 Moreover, this requirement imposes discriminatory and disproportionate obligations on CSOs because neither companies nor other private persons are subject to similar requirements.

 Attached to PL n° 4953/2016 there are two additional draft bills concerning transparency and foreign funds that may lead to the criminalization of CSOs.
+Both have been under discussion in the first half of 2024.
 Draft Bill n° 736/2022 is aimed at creating a Law of Transparency for Non-Governmental Organizations (NGOs).
 It requires non-profit private entities to present semi-annual accountability reports of foreign funds received from any source, including individuals, legal entities, governments, or international organizations.
 It also envisions the creation of a National Registry of Non-Governmental Organizations (CNO) under the Ministry of Justice, which would have powers to impose sanctions and corrective measures, fines of up to 100% of received and undeclared foreign funds, and suspensions or prohibitions on activities.
-In the context of the CPI, Draft Bill 5,1998/2023 establishes transparency criteria for donations received by NGOs.
-It prohibits the receiving of foreign funds for motivations that contradict national interests, promote interests that violate public security policies, advocate for abortion and decriminalization of practices provided for in the Brazilian Penal Code, as well as for decarceration and drug decriminalization.

-2. Regulation of CSOs in the Amazon Region
+3. Regulation of CSOs in the Amazon Region

 On November 9, 2020, the newspaper, O Estado de S. Paulo, published an article saying that the federal government was planning to impose greater regulatory controls on CSOs in the Amazon region.
-The report was based on documentation from the Amazon Council, which was established to direct the government’s actions towards forest preservation and which is chaired by the Vice President of the Republic, Hamilton Mourã.
+The report was based on documentation from the Amazon Council, which was established to direct the government’s actions towards forest preservation and which is chaired by the Vice President of the Republic, Hamilton Mourão.
 According to the article, the regulatory intent is to “obtain control of 100% of the CSOs that work in the Amazon region in order to authorize only those that serve national interests.”

 3. Regulations on Lobbying